Honda makes its first annual loss in 70 years - MyJoyOnline

 "It's a bleak milestone for Honda but not a surprising one," said Danni Hewson, head of financial analysis at AJ Bell.

-She said that politics, the cost of living and competition from Chinese companies forced Honda to roll black EV plans and "swallow the costs".
+She said that politics, the cost of living and competition from Chinese companies forced Honda to roll back EV plans and "swallow the costs".

 She said things could get tougher with more "twists and turns" on the horizon for the market.